How to stop your puppy crying in crate and help them settle

 We know, it seems obvious, but you’d be surprised how much crying comes from pet parents choosing a crate that’s too small.
 While they may be small, your puppy still needs enough room to stand up, turn around comfortably, and play with their toys (but not too big that they can use one end as a personal bathroom).

-Many of the best dog crates come with dividers that allow you to expand the size of the crate as your puppy grows.
+Many dog crates come with dividers that allow you to expand the size of the crate as your puppy grows.
 This can be a great way of both saving you money in the long run by ensuring you don’t have to purchase a new crate when your pup gets older, while also letting you create a space that feels both cozy and roomy.

 2. Consider the location